CI/CD on HPC¶

 -

-Now, you can request the registration of your repository with the HPC-Support.
-In the ticket, you need to add the URL of the GitLab repository and the registration token.
+Now, you can request the registration of your repository with a corresponding ticket to the HPC support.
+In the ticket, you need to add the URL of the GitLab repository, the authentication token and the cluster of interest.

 As the ZIH provides the CI/CD as an GitLab runner, you can run any pipeline already working on other